-BACKGROUND
+BACKGROUND:

-On November 2nd, 2020, your Committee directed staff to proceed with amendments to the County's retail and combined cannabis operation (CCO) ordinances to allow the one remaining unallocated permit for a cannabis retail store in unincorporated Alameda County to be allowed in West County or East County; and, if in East County, to require it to be a "boutique" operation located within the South Livermore Valley Plan Area (SLVPA).
-On March 1st, the Planning Commission voted to recommended that the Board of Supervisors approve the ordinance amendments.
-The draft ordinance amendments are attached.
+The Board Transportation/Planning Committee has directed staff to prepare amendments to the County General Ordinance Code to allow the one remaining unallocated permit for a cannabis retail store in unincorporated Alameda County to be allowed in West County or East County and, if in East County, to require it to be a "boutique" operation located within the boundaries of the South Livermore Valley Area Plan (SLVPA), as shown on the attached map, and to remove the 5-mile separation distance requirement from other cannabis retail operations.
+County staff has prepared the attached ordinance amendments making these changes.
+The amendments also include related revisions to the Combined Cannabis Operations (CCO) ordinance to enable the one remaining unallocated permit for a cannabis retail store to apply to become a CCO if they wish to do so, as other cannabis retail permit-holders can.